Sticktron/g0blin/README.md

 An incomplete jailbreak for A7-A9 devices on iOS 10.3.x

 Spawns an SSH server listening on port 2222.

-Remember to change your passwords.
+Remember to change your passwords!

 Please reinstall the bootstrap when upgrading.